-Negotiations will typically be kept confidential until the parties reach a conditional agreement on the contemplated bid (by way of a merger protocol).
+Negotiations will typically be kept confidential until the parties reach conditional agreement on the contemplated bid (by way of a merger protocol).
 The parties will typically enter into confidentiality and standstill arrangements (preventing the bidder from disclosing inside information or trading in the target's securities).
-Also, Dutch law requires the parties to maintain up-to-date lists of all persons who are, or may become, exposed to inside information, and to instruct these persons to observe confidentiality commitments.
+Also, the EU Market Abuse Regulation requires the parties to maintain up-to-date lists of all persons who are, or may become, exposed to inside information, and to instruct these persons to observe confidentiality commitments